ryh-cc/notes/monzo_response/notes.md

 ### Deployment

 #### Slack app
 The slack app needs a number of scopes as listed [here](https://github.com/monzo/response/blob/master/docs/slack_app_create.md#creating-your-slack-app).
-Authorisation is handled by slack and for that you'll need to create App credentials, a set of IDs and Tokens to allow the app access the Slack API.
-These need to be securely stored.
+Authorisation is handled by Slack through OAuth (see #Authentication) using secret IDs and token which will need to be securely stored.
 The app will need to be installed in the relevant slack workspace.

 #### Server